-Yoga means Union, to yoke together or make Whole and Sadhana means Spiritual Practice.
+Yoga means to Unite or make Whole.
+Sadhana means Spiritual Practice

-The aim of Yoga-Sadhana is the realisation of Unity and Freedom from suffering on all levels.
+The aim of Yoga-Sadhana, is not only an intellectual understanding but an experiential realisation of Unity.
+It is a profound and liberating shift in perception, the result is Freedom from suffering on all levels.

-Yoga is non-competitive, it can be practiced by people of every age, ability and physicality.
-It has no religious component and can be practised alongside any religious beliefs or non beliefs.
+Yoga is non-competitive (that's harder than it sounds).
+It can be practiced by people of every age, ability and physicality.
+It has no religious component and can be practiced alongside any religious beliefs or non-beliefs.

 Yoga is such an effective means to achieve a healthy body and mind because of the emphasis on Unity and Harmony.
 Wholistic health requires the systems of the body to work together, in harmony, as one unit.
 Equally important is that our thoughts, emotions and actions (head, heart and hands) are in harmony and working together towards the same goal.
 It is also therefore important to have a goal, and an understanding of the relationship between energy and consciousness and to ponder the question "Who am I?"Or as the Greek Philosophers put it Know Thyself (or Know Thy Self).